corentinaltepe/nlog.loki/README.md

 `label` elements can be used to enrich messages with additional [labels](https://grafana.com/docs/loki/latest/design-documents/labels/). `label/@layout` support usual NLog layout renderers.

 `layout` - While it is possible to define a simple layout structure in the attributes of the target configuration, prefer using a JsonLayout to structure your logs.
-This will allow better parsing in Loki.
+This will allow better parsing in Grafana Loki.

 `proxyUrl` - URL to the proxy server to use.
 Must include protocol (http|https) and port.
 If not specified, then no proxy is used (default `null`).